obscuren/tinyvm/README.md

 in other Go projects that require a Virtual Machine.
 TinyVM is **not** thread-safe, though this is subject to change.

+## Installation

+To install the TinyVM binary please make sure you've got Go properly set up, then run `go get github.com/obscuren/tinyvm`

+### Usage

+Basic: `tinyvm <flags> file`.
+TinyVM allows you to set the registers from the command line using the `-r#`.
+Where `#` is the register number (0 to 15).
+Please take extra care when setting register 15.
+This register is used for the program counter and allows you to control the flow of execution.
+Please refer to the `-help` option for more information.

 ## Assembler

 TinyVM comes with a small set of assembler instructions to make it easy to use.
 The `asm` package